Free Gifts With Purchase

 Before you head out, make sure you’re fully prepared:

-• Final Packing Tips: To ensure you’ve got everything you need for a sun-safe trip, follow these travel packing tips.
+• Final packing tips: To ensure you’ve got everything you need for a sun-safe trip, follow these travel packing tips.
 Pack travel-sized sunscreen bottles in your hand luggage for easy access, use resealable plastic bags to prevent spills, and consider bringing a hat and sunglasses for added protection.

-• Double-Check Your Bags: Confirm that all your toiletries, including sunscreen, meet TSA regulations to avoid delays.
+• Double-check your bags: Confirm that all your toiletries, including sunscreen, meet TSA regulations to avoid delays.

 Can you take spray sunscreen on a plane?